-This recipe for classic baked macaroni and cheese is far and away the most popular on my previous blog, The Hazel Bloom.
+This recipe for classic baked macaroni and cheese is far and away the most popular on Kitchen Treaty.
 It’s super creamy – not dry like some homemade mac and cheese can get.
 It’s cheesy.
 Oh yes.
 Very cheesy.
 It’s rich, ooey, gooey, and, yeah – in my humble opinion – the best macaroni and cheese recipe ever.
+Seriously.

-I can say this is the best macaroni and cheese recipe ever because it’s not really my recipe.
+I can also say it’s the best macaroni and cheese recipe ever because this one is not really even my recipe.
 I tweaked it a tiny bit – basically made it even more fattening – but otherwise, it’s someone else’s.
-It’s from someone named Bev, who posted her recipe on Recipezaar and to whom I am eternally grateful.
+It’s from someone named Bev, who posted her recipe on Recipezaar (now Food.com) and to whom I am eternally grateful.

 - One of my first-ever memories is of sitting down in front of the TV with a bowl full of macaroni and cheese and watching Emergency! – and feeling pure bliss.